 Knowing the success of your masterclass in achieving both short and long-term goals can help improve your teaching and offer better educational products in the future.

 How to monetize a masterclass for long-term returns

 Teaching a single online masterclass is an impressive undertaking, but to best capitalize on the time and energy you spend preparing and hosting your class, you should consider ways to continue monetizing for long-term returns.

-How you monetize your masterclass will depend in large part on the subject of the class and how it was taught.
+How you monetize your online masterclass will depend in large part on the subject of the class and how it was taught.
 Could the masterclass be turned into a video, podcast, or both?
 Could you extend the class information into a short course for learners who prefer to get information in smaller chunks over a longer period of time?
 Or do you want to reserve the masterclass as something exclusive to the learners who attend?

 These considerations are all key to understanding how you can continue to earn revenue from your masterclass.
 Repackaged, masterclasses can continue to generate income for years, or serve as loss-leaders that drive new learners toward your other products.
 You can use video, audio, and slideshows or screenshots taken during your masterclass to create social, sharable content that promotes your teaching, or capitalize on its exclusivity to repeat the masterclass with new learners.

 However you choose to present and monetize a masterclass, hosting one can be an incredible boost to your career.
 Edupreneurs are increasingly discovering the appeal of intensive learning to improve their teaching, interact directly with their learners, and raise their bottom line.
 So, now that you have learned how to create a masterclass, not try planning your masterclass today, and see what hosting a masterclass can do for you.

 - How To Create an Online Course – A Complete Process for Success

 - Bootcamp Market Statistics – and the Edupreneur Opportunity

 - 40+ Elearning Statistics for Course Creators